All Episodes

 More than welcome, sir.

-You had a bunch of really decent good people thinking electing him would be the end of racism.
+In one example, Obama, and of course, you had, regardless of party affiliation, the historical possibilities of the first black presidents, you had a bunch of really decent, good people thinking electing him would be the end of racism.

 Then you had a bunch of Republicans who every day buy into the notion they are hated and despised, and so therefore they have to say and do things to try to prove to whoever that they're not mean and rascals.